 We have our visas for Thailand, China, and Tajikistan, along with the GBAO permits from the Tajiks that will allow us to cycle the Pamir Highway and along the Afghan border.
-Laos visas can be had at the border, the day Chinese visas can be extended (with luck) at police stations, and Kyrgyz visas in Urumqi, Western China.
-If we make it as far as Dushanbe, Tajikistan, an agency will assist is with visas for Uzbekistan, Turkmenistan, and Iran.
+Laos visas can be had at the border, the day Chinese visas can be extended (with luck) at police stations, and Kyrgyz visas can be had in Urumqi, Western China.
+If we make it as far as Dushanbe, Tajikistan, an agency will assist us with visas for Uzbekistan, Turkmenistan, and Iran.

 Our bikes have been overhauled.
 We have new chains, and have had smaller chainrings installed to give us a low gear that will allow us to ascend slowly with heavy loads and in thin air in parts of China and in Tajikistan.
 We expect to be travelling at over feet at times, and may go above .